Sean Millington: Professional career

-After retirement
+First retirement

 After his retirement, Millington joined the CFL on CBC in 2003 as part of the broadcast panel during pre-game and half-time shows.
 As part of the panel, Millington was known not to pull punches and tell things as they are, which created some interesting dialogue with former CFLer Greg Frers, with former teammate Darren Flutie and with his former GM Eric Tillman.
 However, after the 92nd Grey Cup game in 2004, Millington decided to resurrect his football career.

-Returning to football
+Return to football

 After two years without football, Millington came out of retirement to play another year for the Toronto Argonauts in 2005.
 The Argonauts had a need for Millington's services, because in his 12-year career he proved he could run and block with power.
 With John Avery's slashing style and Millington's power game, the Argos had a solid duo in the backfield.
-And when Avery suffered a slight hamstring tear in the Argos' 35-32 win over the Winnipeg Blue Bombers on October 16, the signing of Millington paid immediate dividends.
+When Avery suffered a slight hamstring tear in the Argos' 35-32 win over the Winnipeg Blue Bombers on October 16, the signing of Millington paid immediate dividends.
 However, on October 22, Millington suffered a ruptured Achilles heel in his right foot in the second quarter of their game against the Montreal Alouettes, which ended his football career, weeks before the CFL playoffs.

-After his second retirement
+Second retirement

-After his second retirement, Millington rejoined the CFL on CBC broadcast, and has a weekly column on the Canadian Football League's official website on cfl.ca.
+After his second retirement, Millington rejoined the CFL on CBC broadcast, and has a weekly column on the Canadian Football League's official website.
 Although he was acting while he was playing football, Millington started to take on more roles after his last retirement with appearances in movies such as Are We There Yet? with rapper Ice Cube, and Underworld: Evolution with Kate Beckinsale.
 Millington has also appeared in the television series Blade: The Series, as Bad Blood member Bolt.
 Millington also does personal training sessions and is an avid video game player.
 Following his stint at CBC, Sean decided to dust off his economics degree and go to work in the financial industry.
 He got a job as a business development rep with the wealth management company Sentry Select.
-Following his time at Sentry Select, Sean decided to join the other side of the industry and is currently working as an investment advisor for TD Waterhouse Private Investment Advice.
+Following his time at Sentry Select, Sean decided to join the other side of the industry by working as an investment advisor for TD Waterhouse Private Investment Advice.
 In his personal life, Millington has a wife and child back in Vancouver.
 On January 7, 2010, Sean Millington was inducted into the BC Sports Hall of Fame along with the 1994 BC Lions Championship team.
+He currently works as a personal trainer in Vancouver, where he has developed The Millington Method, focused on building sustainable habits and practices to create a lifestyle of fitness and health.